aecel/habit-app/README.md

 19. Make an option to set an alarm during a particular time.
 Either that or a trigger/situation.
 What happens before or after the habit?
 20. Display your progress in percentage, current streak, longest streak.
 21. Just an idea: stable habits can evolve to solidified habits.
 There can be 10 levels, all levels named after the mohs scale levels.
 (Talc to Diamond)
+22. Add a sound/animation when you update a day